clauseHQ/demo-api-nodejs/README.md

 # Clause - API Sample

-This sample demonstrates how authenticate against the [Clause API](https://developers.clause.io) from a React single-page application (SPA).
+This sample demonstrates how authenticate against the [Clause API](https://developers.clause.io) from a Node.js server.

 ## Warning